The energy distance for ensemble and scenario reduction: Introduction and Motivation

-In this article we propose an alternative to the Wasserstein type distances based reduction techniques.
-We propose the energy distance (sometimes referred as energy statistic) for ensemble and scenario reduction, see \cite{szekely2013energy}.
+In this article, we present an alternative to the Wasserstein type distances based reduction techniques.
+We propose the energy distance (also known as energy statistic) for ensemble and scenario reduction, see \cite{szekely2013energy}.
 The energy distance is a special case of the maximum mean discrepancy (MMD) which is popular in machine learning, see \cite{borgwardt2006integrating}.
 In applications, it often shows preferable statistical/stochastic properties for reduction problems in contrast to Wasserstein distance based approaches.
-To motivate this more appropriately, we show a small toy example, illustrated in Figure \ref{fig_toy}.
+To motivate this more appropriately, we show a small example, illustrated in Figure \ref{fig_toy}.

-Fig \ref{fig_toy_a} shows the considered set of 4 scenarios $\bsy_1, \ldots, \bsy_4$ on which we want to apply a scenario reduction so that the final set contains on 2 weighted trajectories.
-Figure \ref{fig_toy_d} illustrates the main characteristics of the original ensemble, the first two moments with respect to the time dimension: Formally, the mean $\mu = \E \bsZ $ and standard deviation $\sigma = \sqrt{\text{diag}(\cov \bsZ )}$ of the random variable $\bsZ = \frac{1}{4}\sum_{i=1}^4 \delta_{\bsy_i}$ with the Dirac mass $\delta$.
-Figures \ref{fig_toy_b} and \ref{fig_toy_c} show the trajectories of the best scenario reduction for the energy distance and Wasserstein distance with corresponding weights.
-As in \ref{fig_toy_d}, Figures \ref{fig_toy_e} and \ref{fig_toy_f} provides the mean and standard deviation of the reduction results with some approximation characteristics.
+Fig \ref{fig_toy_a} shows the considered set of 4 scenarios $\bsy_1, \ldots, \bsy_4$ with $\bsy_i = (y_{i,1},\ldots,y_{i,9})$ on which we want to apply a scenario reduction so that the final set contains only 2 weighted trajectories.
+Figure \ref{fig_toy_d} illustrates the main characteristics of the original ensemble, the first two moments with respect to the time dimension: Formally, the mean $\bsmu = \E \bsZ $ and standard deviation $\bssigma = \sqrt{\text{diag}(\cov \bsZ )}$ of the 9-dimensional uniform random variable $\bsZ$ on the four atoms $\bsy_1, \ldots, \bsy_4$, thus $\bsZ \sim \UU( \{\bsy_1, \bsy_2,\bsy_3,\bsy_4\}) $.
+Figures \ref{fig_toy_b} and \ref{fig_toy_c} show the trajectories of the best scenario reduction for the energy distance and Wasserstein distance with corresponding weights\footnote{The reduction is computed with respect to to $d_{\text{E},1}$ in \eqref{eq_energy_dist} and $d_{\text{W},1}$ in \eqref{eq_wasserstein} }.
+As in \ref{fig_toy_d}, Figures \ref{fig_toy_e} and \ref{fig_toy_f} provide the mean and standard deviation of the reduction results with some approximation characteristics.